Diamond Buckle Collar Necklace in White Gold, Featuring Multiple Rows of Round Brilliant Diamonds Set Like a Belt Buckle.

 Pearls, being the only gemstone extracted from a living animal, have fascinated and decorated us for thousands of years.
 The oldest pearl jewellery on record was discovered in the sarcophagus of a Persian Princess who died in 520BC.

-Legend has it that in order to flaunt her opulence, Cleopatra made a bet with her lover, Marc Antony, that she was capable of spending 10 million sesterces (ancient Roman coins) on a single meal.
-In order to win the bet, all she did was dissolve one of her pearl earrings in her cocktail and drink it.
+Legend has it that to flaunt her opulence, Cleopatra made a bet with her lover, Marc Antony, that she was capable of spending 10 million sesterces (ancient Roman coins) on a single meal.
+To win the bet, all she did was dissolve one of her pearl earrings in her cocktail and drink it.

 Rubies

-Being the red incarnation of a multi-coloured mineral called corundum, rubies are related to all shades of sapphire, but due to its fiery red luster, demands the highest price.
+Being the red incarnation of a multi-coloured mineral called corundum, rubies are related to all shades of sapphire, but due to their fiery red lustre, demand the highest price.

-For a real life glimpse of timeless beauty, or to own your own precious gem fit for legend, contact the sales team at Mark Solomon Jewellers today.
-Our showroom boasts the largest selection of loose diamonds and precious gems under one roof in South Africa, as well as an extensive range of high end, designer jewellery perfect for any occasion.
+For a real-life glimpse of timeless beauty, or to own your precious gem fit for legend, contact the sales team at Mark Solomon Jewellers today.
+Our showroom boasts the largest selection of loose diamonds and precious gems under one roof in South Africa, as well as an extensive range of high-end, designer jewellery perfect for any occasion.